yangqingrong/yson/README.md

 # yson
-zip json's key for smaller size transfer,and restore it as json format after receive it
+zip json's key for smaller size transfer,and restore it as javascript var after receive it

 # expland
-json -> yson ->json
+var -> json -> yson ->json -> var

 # Example